scalar-labs/scalardl/docs/backup-restore.md

+> [!ATTENTION]
+>
+> The `docs` folder has been moved to the centralized documentation repository, [docs-internal](https://github.com/scalar-labs/docs-internal).
+Please update this documentation in that repository instead.

 # A Guide on How to Backup and Restore Data in ScalarDL

 Since ScalarDL uses ScalarDB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively,